 In an effort to move the market toward electric cars, some people are trying other alternatives, including

-• Buying hybrid electric cars in droves
+• Purchase a hybrid electric cars in droves

 • Buying the Nissan Leaf, Chevy Volt, Ford Focus Electric, Tesla Roadster Model S or Model X, and all the other cars expected to come online in the future